From Weibel seeds to collisionless dynamos beyond pair-plasmas: Methods

 Unlike particle-in-cell simulations, the continuum solvers of \gkyl are essentially noise-free, thus we need to prescribe magnetic perturbations from which the Weibel instability can grow.
 Note that due to the rapid growth of this instability, the fact that we need such a seed magnetic field is not an issue, as in astrophysical settings the instability would produce macroscopic field strengths from arbitrarily small fluctuations on timescales shorter than those of the dynamo growth.
 Thus, as an initial condition we prescribe a magnetic field of the form

 with random relative amplitudes $b_{ij,n}$ and phases $\phi_{ij,n}$, both uniform on the unit interval, and a characteristic magnetic field strength $B_0$.
+Here, we only seed the 4 lowest mode numbers $n$.
 For our initial nominal field $B=B_0$, the thermal electron Larmor radius $\rho_e=\vte m_e/(e B)$ is $\rho_e=4.4 L$, thus the system is non-magnetized.
 The system is non-relativistic, since $\vte/c=0.0625$.